All Episodes

 No doubt about that.

-One of the things that we keep seeing playing out is that you look at the contrast between then Senator Kamala Harris the and the vice president on the stage, you would think that it would be hard for them to be in the same administration.
+One of the things that we keep seeing playing out is that you look at the contrast between then Senator Kamala Harris and the vice president on the stage, you would think that it would be hard for them to be in the same administration.

-It is harder to believe, however, that America's progress will not be has not been highlighted by the president of the United States.
+It is harder to believe, however, that America's progress will not be, has not been highlighted by the President of the United States.

 Disgusting.

-You know, I I look at, for example, the numbers, you've seen the numbers today.
+You know, I look at, for example, the numbers.

-Uh I think it's it's the peak of the crisis, he said, and I think you'll see a change sooner or quicker than and more rapidly than most people think.
+He said, and I think you'll see a change sooner or quicker than and more rapidly than most people think.

 It's not changing.